wayfair-archive/tungstenjs/examples/todomvc-components/readme.md

-# Tungsten.js + Backbone TodoMVC Example
+# Tungsten.js with Components + Backbone TodoMVC Example

-Example application showing how [TodoMVC](http://todomvc.com/) can be implemented with Tungsten.js and [Backbone.js](http://backbonejs.org/).
+Example application showing how [TodoMVC](http://todomvc.com/) can be implemented with Tungsten.js and [Backbone.js](http://backbonejs.org/), with a reusable a Tungsten.js component for each todo item.

 ## Run